 Whenever you start talking about content-based marketing strategies, static content, dynamic content and interactive content always seems to come up.
 Digital marketing relies on quality content that is personalized and keeps your audience coming back for more.
 It’s challenging.
 But understanding the differences between these three types of content, and knowing the pros and cons of using them can help.

-Examples: website pages, social media profiles (not feeds), eBooks, whitepapers, emails, landing pages, ppc and social media ads, banner ads, videos, one-way webinars.
+Examples: social media profiles (not feeds), eBooks, whitepapers, emails, landing pages, PPC and social media ads, banner ads, one-way webinars.

-You might think that videos and webinars or rotating banners would be considered dynamic because they move or change over time, but each of them is really one event that doesn't change, with a beginning, end and a single purpose.
-The other criteria that defines static content is authorship.
+Static content never changes.
+Standard HTML pages are static webpages.
+Once a static resource is uploaded to a web server, it won’t change until you replace it with another static file.
+The other criterion that defines static content is authorship.
 If a piece of content is created and promoted by a brand or single author, it has no way to evolve or grow over time through engagement with outsiders.

-Examples: blog comments, social media sharing and liking buttons, social media follow buttons, social media updates and shares (likes, retweets, comments), customer reviews, online surveys, web apps (for example, financial calculators), online games, mobile apps, hangouts, 2-way webinars and courses.
+Examples: Blog comments, social media sharing and liking buttons, social media follow buttons, social media updates and shares (likes, retweets, comments), customer reviews, online surveys and quizzes, web apps (for example, financial calculators), online games, mobile apps, two-way webinars and courses.

 Here’s a great example of how interactive content helped move one of our clients beyond their competition: we developed a content strategy that included persona-specific blog posts,, email campaigns, and an interactive infographic.

 There's a lot to think about when you plan your content strategy.
 Too much of any of these types of content can be a turn-off to visitors or even downright damaging to your brand.
 Successful companies create an effective mix of static, dynamic and interactive content that helps to find, engage and support both potential buyers and loyal customers.
 Budget also plays a large role in deciding how and when to roll out updates to your content strategy.